sweetgiggles201/sweetgiggles201/README.md

 🩷 If we have similar interests, I don't mind chatting or giving my **Discord** or **Roblox** user.

-🌷 Just don't expect meetups or anything beyond online friends because you will get blocked by any means.
+🌷 You will get blocked by any means!
+Idc if you chat to me or not.

 ---